mkgold/manifold-docs/developers/installation.md

 cp .env.sampl .env
 ```

+### 4. Setup the Environment

 Note the last command, in which you copy and rename the sample .env file.
 In keeping with the [principals of a 12-factor app](https://12factor.net/), we use dotenv to [store configuration in the environment](https://12factor.net/config).
 You'll need to update this .env file to contain other environment-specific configuration as follows:

 ```
 export API_DOMAIN={the domain you want to serve the API on}
-export APP_SOCKET_PATH={path to where the socket should be placed}
+export APP_SOCKET_PATH={path to where the socket should be placed, optional}
-export API_PORT=3008
-export SECRET_KEY={your key}
+export API_PORT={port you want to run the API on.
+Defaults to 3008} export SECRET_KEY={your key}
 export RAILS_DB_USER={db username}
 export RAILS_DB_PASS={db password}
 export RAILS_DB_NAME={db name}
 ```

 Our team typically serves Rails apps on unix sockets during development, and proxies to them using Nginx.
 We do this, rather than running the Rails app on a specific port as is the norm, so that we can access the various projects we're working on via the domain name during development.
-We recognize that this workflow may not work for you,
+We recognize that this workflow may not work for you, which is why we also provide it as a socket.
+The API_DOMAIN variable is necessary so that links to content on the API server (such as EPUB resources) can be generated.
+If, for example, you're running the API locally on port 3008, you'd want API_DOMAIN to be "http://127.0.0.1" and the API_PORT to be "3008".